 Carbs: Choosing the Right Kind

 Choose fiber-rich carbs like quinoa, oats, and veggies.
-These slow-digesting carbs prevent energy crashes, unlike refined sugars.
-Complex carbs keep energy steady and hunger in check, aligning with nutrition for weight management best practices.
+Slow-digesting carbs, unlike refined sugars, stop energy crashes.
+Complex carbs help keep you energised and satisfied to avoid cravings, consistent with weight management best practices in nutrition.

 Creating a Balanced Meal Plan